|Pete Lembo Bio|

 • Has won his first game as a head coach at all three schools he has coached.

 • Coached Ball State to his first Mid-American Conference win and first Scheumann Stadium win in his first home game vs. Buffalo Sept.
 17, 2011.
 Led the Cardinals to their first-ever win over Army with a 48-21 victory at Scheumann Stadium Sept.
-24, 2011, and a second win over the Black Knights by a 30-22 margin in 2012.
+24, 2011, a second win over the Black Knights by a 30-22 margin in 2012 and a third victory over the Black Knights in 2013 by a 40-14 margin.

 • Led Elon to 35 victories in five years after taking over a program that tallied a 14-42 record in the five years prior to his arrival.